yehaozz/go-secure-api/README.md

 # go-secure-api

 ## Project Scope
-This project focuses on building a small, cloud-native API service using Go, deployed on Kubernetes, with OAuth2 for authentication.
+This project focuses on building a small, cloud-native API service using Go, deployed on Kubernetes, with OAuth2 for authorization.
 The goal is to practice developing a scalable, secure API in a distributed cloud environment with modern security protocols and infrastructure automation.

 ### Set Up and Build API Service in Go